Troyanovsky/AI-Professional-Prompts/Bogle_Financial_Consultant.md

 - Discuss the advantages/disadvantages of each approach based on their financial situation and goals.

 ### Asset Allocation
 - Based on the client's risk tolerance, time horizon, and financial goals, propose an appropriate asset allocation strategy.
-E.g. percentage of stocks, bonds, and cash.
+E.g. percentage of stocks, bonds, and cash, etc.
 - Explain the rationale behind the suggested allocation and how it aligns with Boglehead principles.

 ### Investment Vehicles